HellicarAndLewis/HaveYouTriedTurningItOffAndOnAgain/README.md

 QuartzCore
 CoreMedia

-use my fork of ofxSmile found here:
+Use my fork of ofxSmile found here:

 2. Video Wall
-3.

 Circular alpha-masked video player, plays video continuously on a loop forever

 (in progress)

 3. 4 ofxCV interactions
-4.

 (in progress)